 The prince claims that the violations took place between 1996 and 2011.

-"This claim is incorrect, unsustainable, and strongly denied," responds Murdoch's company News Corp in a statement.
+"This claim is false, unsustainable, and strongly denied," responds Murdoch's company News Corp in a statement.

-The proceedings are expected to last for ten weeks, and Prince Harry is scheduled to testify for several days in February.
-The trial will be the second for Prince Harry, who holds the British press responsible for the death of his mother, Princess Diana, in a car accident while being chased by paparazzi photographers.
+The negotiations are expected to last for ten weeks, and Prince Harry is scheduled to testify for several days in February.
+The trial will be the second for Prince Harry, who holds the British press responsible for his mother Princess Diana's death in a car accident while being chased by paparazzi.
 He also believes that the press has been too intrusive towards his wife, Meghan Markle, which, according to Harry, was the reason for the couple's move to the USA.

 Harry won a similar case against The Daily Mirror in 2023.